 I served as Editor-in-Chief of Res Publica - A Journal of Moral, Legal and Political Philosophy between 2012-2020 (together with Dr. Clare Chambers and Dr. Sune Laegaard).
 Res Publica is published on behalf of the Association for Social and Political Philosophy.

 Topics interested in supervising

 I am happy to supervise students working in contemporary political philosophy, particularly on topics of social justice, equality, childhood, schooling/education, family relations, free speech/censorship, democracy, and contractualism.

-If you are interested in being supervised by Philip Cook, please see the links below for more information:
+If you are interested in being supervised by Philip Cook, please see the links below (open in new windows) for more information: